sageailabs/ektopistis/README.md

 Autoscaler pods to tolerate that taint.

 You can mark specific nodes for draining by tainting them directly or you can write a script to mark them based on specific criteria.
-For exampe, the script in [examples/aws-ami-upgrade-tainter.sh](examples/aws-ami-upgrade-tainter.sh) will taint all nodes in an AWS account which have AMI ID that does not match an AMI ID in their launch template.
+For example, the script in [examples/aws-ami-upgrade-tainter.sh](examples/aws-ami-upgrade-tainter.sh) will taint all nodes in an AWS account which have AMI ID that does not match an AMI ID in their launch template.